 His special areas of interest include sports and spinal rehabilitation and has completed post-graduate studies in Sports Physiotherapy at La Trobe University in 2006.
 In the past has worked as team physiotherapist for the Pirates Rugby Union Club in New Zealand and has spent time based at Crystal Palace Sports Injury Centre; the headquarters of London athletics.
 He has been a guest writer for ‘The Ski Mag’, an Australian Ski Magazine, providing performance exercise programs.

-Shay is now kept very busy through his involvement in clinical research.
-He has been a treating therapist as part of a very successful series of La Trobe University studies on the treatment of low back pain, the results from which have been published in leading medical journals, including the British Journal of Sports Medicine.
-He is also a treating therapist in a Melbourne University trial on hip pain and through his involvement in this research, it ensures that not only Shay but the whole Symmetry team can base their practice on the latest scientific evidence available.
+Shay is now kept busy through his involvement in clinical research.
+He has been a treating therapist as part of a successful series of La Trobe University studies on the treatment of low back pain, the results from which have been published in leading medical journals, including the British Journal of Sports Medicine.
+He has also been a treating therapist in a Melbourne University trial on hip pain published in the BMJ and now the SUPER KNEE study on ACL rehabilitation.
+Through his involvement in this research, it ensures that not only Shay but the whole Symmetry team can base their practice on the latest scientific evidence available.

 Outside of work Shay still finds time for his family and participating in his own Sport.
-He has a professional and personal interest in the challenge of endurance sport, previously racing the Multisport World Championships across the southern alps of New Zealand and now trying his hand at Ironman Triathlon.
+He has a professional and personal interest in the challenge of endurance sport.
+Shay has a history of adventure racing and in 2019 qualified and competed in the World Ironman Triathlon Championships in Kona, Hawaii.

 Tom graduated with a Doctor of Physiotherapy from The University of Melbourne in 2013 where he gained valuable clinical experience in various hospital and private practice settings.
 This included specialised units at Portland Spinal Sports and Physiotherapy Clinic and musculoskeletal post-operative placement at Western Health.
 He also completed a Bachelor’s Degree in Exercise Science at Victoria University in 2010.